polinatrump/book_recommendation/README.md

 PROJECT DESCRIPTION
-The goal of the project is to create a simple book recommendation system based on the genre and author analysis. \
+The goal of the project is to create a simple book recommendation system based on the genre and author analysis.
 The user enters his name and surname and a book that he has already read and liked.
-Based on data of this book \
-other books recommendations are calculated.
-Project is a pet one and may be concerned as a small service \
-of some big recommendation system.
+Based on data of this book other books recommendations are calculated.
+Project is a pet one and may be concerned as a small service of some big recommendation system.
 For now recommendations are evaluated only by one book that user entered.
-Maybe in \
-the future this system could be expanded and possibility of taking into account several books for recommendation \
-will be implemented.
+Maybe in the future this system could be expanded and possibility of taking into account several books for recommendation will be implemented.

-Как описать что мы создали бд и что в каждом файле \
-- надо ли это вообще

-Как утановить и запустить проект

 * Dataset with 54000 plus books was used.
 Metadata can be found here:
 https://www.kaggle.com/datasets/meetnaren/goodreads-best-books?select=book_data.csv
+The dataset was taken from Kaggle and contained book titles, authors, genres, descriptions, and ratings.
+The data from the csv file has been put into the database.

 1. **Use and understand Git!**
 You can see that the project is on Git-hub and check version control.